Top picks for Sydney Day tours

 Two adults and one kid eventually are the only people who form the group in this tour.
 Glad that they consider to arrange the tour in this small group.
 Tour guide Chen is friendly and with excellent time management.
 We managed to go to gah gah lookout before dolphin watching.
 This is an exceptional experience.
 We managed to see many dolphins during the trip, they are actually get right next to the boat.
 The koala part would be a nice if you want to fill up your day.
 The sea and sand view before sand sliding is amazing, quite unique view, it’s like dessert next to the sea.
 Chen managed to complete the trip at 6pm.
 We can walk around Central after that.

-Reviews: [Special Price from 23rd to 29th] Melbourne Puffing Billy Steam Train + Phillip Island Day Trip
+Reviews: [Special Price from March 3rd to 6th] Melbourne Puffing Billy Steam Train + Phillip Island Penguin Island Day Trip

 Guest User2026-01-19